mothur/mothur.github.io/_wiki/cluster.fit.md

 ### reference fitting

-The reference fitting methods use a reference and fit the new dataset's sequences into the reference otus.
+The reference fitting methods use a reference list and fit the new dataset's sequences into the reference otus.
-Perhaps you have a study where 20 patients were sampled, and you want to see how a new patient's data would fit in with the existing results.
+Perhaps you have a study where 20 patients were sampled and you clustered sequences into _de novo_ OTUs with [OptiClust](/wiki/cluster), and you want to fit a new patient's data to the existing OTUs.
 There are several ways to fit new data to an existing dataset.

-The reference method uses a user provided reference and fits the new dataset's sequences into the reference otus.
+The reference method takes a user-provided reference and fits the new dataset's sequences into the reference otus.

     mothur > unique.seqs(fasta=silva.v4.fasta, format=count)